 Pokimane is an Enneagram Type 6

-The core wound of Type 6s often stems from childhood experiences where safety felt uncertain or guidance was unreliable.
-This creates adults who are constantly scanning for danger, building backup plans, and seeking trustworthy allies.
+The core wound usually traces back to childhood experiences where safety felt uncertain or guidance was unreliable.
+The result: adults who constantly scan for danger, build backup plans, and seek trustworthy allies.

-But here's what makes her fascinating: she's a "counterphobic" Six.
-Rather than retreating from fear, she moves toward it—speaking out against harassment, calling out gambling streams, and building an empire in an industry that wasn't designed for women.
+Here's what makes her fascinating: she's a "counterphobic" Six.
+Rather than retreating from fear, she moves toward it.

 Pokimane's Upbringing: The Foundation of a Loyalist

 Imane Anys was born in Morocco on May 14, 1996, to academic parents.
-When she was four, her family immigrated to Quebec, Canada, eventually settling in St. Catharines, Ontario.
+At four, her family immigrated to Quebec, Canada, eventually settling in St. Catharines, Ontario.

-Growing up as an immigrant with Berber and Moroccan heritage shaped her in ways that align perfectly with Type 6 development.
-She learned to navigate between cultures, speaking French at school (her first language), English socially, and Moroccan Arabic at home.
-This constant code-switching builds the kind of hyperawareness that Type 6s are known for—always reading the room, always adapting.
+Growing up as an immigrant with Berber and Moroccan heritage shaped her in ways that align with Type 6 development.
+She learned to navigate between cultures: French at school (her first language), English socially, Moroccan Arabic at home.

-When she enrolled at McMaster University for chemical engineering, she wasn't rebelling against her parents' academic values—she was hedging her bets.
-Streaming was a passion, but a STEM degree was a safety net.
+When she enrolled at McMaster University for chemical engineering, she wasn't rebelling against her parents' academic values.
+She was hedging her bets.
+Streaming was a passion, but a STEM degree was the fallback.

 "I actually loved school," she's admitted.
 "I would continue my education if there was a specific degree I wanted to earn."